-Environmentally, it could be allergic reactions to a new laundry detergent, new bar of soap or a new piece of clothing that they are wearing.
-It’s a good idea to try to keep using the same types of soaps, clothing and lotions as much as possible.
+Environmentally, it could be allergic reactions to a new laundry detergent, a new bar of soap, or a new piece of clothing that they are wearing.
+It’s a good idea to try to keep using the same types of soaps, clothing, and lotions as much as possible.

 Itching can also be a common symptom of depression.
 If your loved one is feeling anxious or down, they may start to scratch more frequently.
 This can actually make the itching worse, creating a vicious cycle of discomfort.

 If your loved one is experiencing a severe itching sensation, it’s important to talk to their doctor to rule out any serious causes and find the best way to relieve that annoying itch.